moncef63/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is a README file for the 0x03-shell_variables_expansions
+this is a Shell basics README file